huggingface/blog/sdxl_lora_advanced_script.md

 containing both the images and the corresponding caption for each image.

 * _Option 1_:
-  You choose a dataset from the hub that already contains images and prompts - for example XXX.
-Now all you have to do is
+  You choose a dataset from the hub that already contains images and prompts - for example [LinoyTsaban/3d_icon](https://huggingface.co/datasets/LinoyTsaban/3d_icon).
+Now all you have to do is specify the name of the dataset and the name of the caption column (in this case it's "prompt") in your training arguments:

 ```

---dataset_name=
+--dataset_name=LinoyTsaban/3d_icon
---caption_column=
+--caption_column=prompt

 ```